A new film series about African Saints who thirsted for tranquility and found peace in the gospel of Jesus Christ.

 What will the series look like?

 The series is structured as a series of episodes, typically from 8 to 12 minutes long.
-Each episode is separately filmed and narrated in French and English, with subtitles in both languages.
-We will also release several bonus shorts.
+Each episode is separately filmed and narrated in French and English, with subtitles when appropriate.
+We will also release monthly bonus shorts.

 When will it be completed?